activist-org/activist/README.md

 | Infrastructure       | Freedom of Expression       | Emergency Relief           |

 <br/>
-Beyond clustering by movements, tags will also be used to draw community attention to more specific issues.
+Beyond clustering by topics, tags will also be used to draw community attention to more specific issues.

 <a id="types"></a>